Suppressed Intrinsic Curvature Gravity: Conclusions

+We then demonstrate that this covariant scalar--tensor theory admits the standard classes of solutions of interest, including FLRW cosmologies, black-hole spacetimes (in particular charged and rotating solutions), and gravitational-wave propagation on cosmological and black-hole backgrounds.
+The observational bounds on the gravitational-wave speed, translate into a stringent constraint on \(\lambda\) the term controlling the intrinsic-curvature: It must be very small.
+Nevertheless, except the non-minimal coupling FLRW case, once the $^{(3)}R=0$ is imposed, $\lambda$ only appears if the traceless part of the 3D Ricci tensor is non-vanishing, $^{(3)}R_{ab}\neq 0$.
+In all our examples, such a situation did not occur.
+Specifically in FLRW, black holes, and gravitational waves solution, $\lambda$ was unconstrained allowing it fulfill the gravitational waves speed constraints, and still have vanishing or very small intrinsic curvature (spatial curvature).

 The presented research deepens our understanding of mechanisms to cancel the intrinsic curvature and their implications for astrophysical and cosmological models.
-It highlights the importance of choosing the appropriate foliations in various scenarios.
-For the future, it would be worthwhile to: (I) continue exploring other classes of solutions within these theories, including quantum corrections; (II) extend the application of the modified Newman-Janis algorithm to study fast rotating black holes.
-(III) {Finally, in the non-minimal coupling approach, we have created a distinction between the curvature appearing in the geodesic equation, and the one in the field equations.
+For future progress, one may continue exploring other classes of solutions within these theories, including quantum corrections and extend the application of the modified Newman-Janis algorithm to study fast rotating black holes.
+Finally, in the non-minimal coupling approach, we have created a distinction between the curvature appearing in the geodesic equation, and the effective one in the field equations.
 It is specifically clear in the context of Cosmology, where $k\neq 0$ in the metric and geodesic equation, becomes $k\left(1+\frac{\eta^2}{4\xi}\right)$ in the field equations.
 This could have interesting physical implications for current cosmic anomalies.
 In recent work \cite{Shimon:2024mbm}, a phenomenological approach was adopted to analyze current observations.
 In that sense, our theory could potentially provide the underlying theory for such an analysis.
-It will be interesting to perform a similar analysis using our theory and parametrization.} This work opens new perspectives for further investigations in modified gravity theories and their applications in astrophysics and cosmology.
+It will be interesting to perform a similar analysis using our theory and parametrization.
+This work opens new perspectives for further investigations in modified gravity theories and their applications in astrophysics and cosmology.

-{\bf Acknowledgments} IBD and EE are supported in part by the “Program of Support of High Energy Physics” Grant by the Israeli Council for Higher Education.
-EE has been supported in part by the ministry of absorption, the “Program of Support of High Energy Physics” Grant by Israeli Council for Higher Education and by the Israel Science Fund (ISF) grant No. 1698/22.”.
+{\bf Acknowledgments:} IBD and EE are supported in part by the “Program of Support of High Energy Physics” Grant by the Israeli Council for Higher Education.
+EE has been supported in part by the ministry of absorption, the “Program of Support of High Energy Physics” Grant by Israeli Council for Higher Education and by the Israel Science Fund (ISF) grant No. 1698/22.